-Our HIPAA, SOX and SAS-70 controls mandate that we have evidence to prove that our controls are in place and functioning.
+Process Description/Purpose Audit trail function is supported by reporting, error logs, transaction logs, etc. Our HIPAA, SOX and SAS-70 controls mandate that we have evidence to prove that our controls are in place and functioning.
 This necessarily means we must produce system listings, transaction reports, update reports, and transaction logs.
 These are reviewed as appropriate by either IT staff or by supervisors and managers within the business area.

-Our systems are able to facilitate both batch audits and audits of individual records.
+Audits are conductible at an individual record level and a batch level Our systems are able to facilitate both batch audits and audits of individual records.
 We do this at the batch level via notifications of job completion and/or file transmission, balance control reports and EDI 997 functional acknowledgements.
 We support individual record audits via inquiry capabilities in our applications as well as secured access to back-end database records for authorized personnel.
+System will prevent alteration of finalized records.
 Once a record is finalized it is always available without capability for alterations.
 Changes would require the use of additional records.
 For example, a change to a claim that has completed adjudication would require an offset and correcting record to be added.
 The accumulation of all the records tied to the same claim ID gives a complete and accurate view.
+Data processing systems are physically protected.
 Security systems are in place for the data center and require electronic credentials to be presented before entry is allowed.
+Perimeter access to general facilities is physically protected.
 Access to the data center facility is restricted to credentialed individuals.
-Monitoring devices are in place and staffed 24 hours a day, 7 seven days a week.
+Monitoring devices are in place and staffed 24 hours a day, 7 seven days a week .
 Processes are in place to admit approved guests.
+Fire protection is in place for processing site.
 FM-200 and a pre-action sprinkler system are deployed for fire control in our data center.
 A dry pipe sprinkler system is present on the loading dock.
+Network is secured, particularly provider and Member service applications should not be directly accessible to the Internet.
 UnitedHealthcare has procedures, measures and technical security to prohibit unauthorized access to the regions of the data communications network inside of our span of control.
 All Internet connections, whether outbound or inbound, are filtered through corporate approved firewalls, layers of firewalls and/or physically isolated from internal network connections.
 Our firewalls are configured to protect against unauthorized intrusions and limit external access to the internal company networks.
 Vulnerability assessment technology is used throughout our internal operational infrastructure to assist with preemptively detecting and addressing operating system risks.
 Vulnerability assessments are performed at the external entry points as well to ensure ongoing appropriate control posture for UnitedHealthcare customer and proprietary information.
 Content filtering is established for virus detection and worm detection.
 Appropriate credentials are required to log on to the internal network and automatic lockouts and password expiration are enabled.
-Some Member and provider service applications are available directly from the Internet, in line with customer requirements; for example, provider claims status inquiry, provider directory and some wellness tools.
+Some Member and provider directory and some wellness tools.
 However, any application that contains private information is secured and requires appropriate credentials.
 Regardless, UnitedHealthcare's internal applications, including those used for account administration, are not accessible via the open Internet.
 Information on our password access control policy is available upon request.